Abhijith-TR/Academic-Portal/Unit Test Plan.md

 ### **Suspension Criteria**
 ---
 If over 30% of test cases fail, further testing can be suspended until all the errors have been mitigated and the bugs fixed.

+### **Software and Libraries Used**
+---
+The primary technologies that will be involved in testing are Java, Gradle, Junit and Mockito.

 ### **Testing Environment**
 ---